lisuxia1992/n-wax/README.md

 ``

-The original version of Wax is not compatible with x64 systems, which means that if you use wax in your application you'll have to update wax to this fork's version where i've made some hacks to make it compatible with x64 systems.
+The original version of Wax is not compatible with x64 systems, which means that if you use wax in your application you'll have to update it to this fork's version where i've made some hacks to make it compatible with x64 systems.

 Wax